 - Lorna Landvik, bestselling author of Angry Housewives Eating Bon Bons and Patty Jane's House of Curl

 "Heart-breaking, gut-wrenching, yet somehow also sweet and funny, After Francesco is a must-read for those who survived the AIDS epidemic, those who merely witnessed it, and those who never knew about it but need to know now.
 Brian Malloy has crafted a universal tale of grief and resilience."

 - Bonnie Kistler, author of House on Fire

 Awards and Recognition

-- Minnesota Book Award
+- Minnesota Book Award for Twelve Long Months

 - Minnesota State Arts Board Artist Grants